Please enable JavaScript.

 ELECTORAL SYSTEM: held on Election Day (Thursday) and administered locally

-- General elections: when the voters of the country cast their votes to elect Members of Parliament (MPs) to the House of Commons.
+- General elections: when the voters of the country cast their votes to elect MPs every 5 years.
+After an election, the monarch selects as PM the leader of the party most likely to command the confidence of the House of Commons by possessing a majority of MPs

-- local elections: where people choose councilors who run their villages/towns/cities.
+- local elections: where people choose councillors who run their villages/towns/cities.

 - Police and Crime commissioner elections: There are 41 (PCCs) in England and Wales who are elected to make sure the police are run properly.
 They aim to cut crime within a force area.